RoskildeSkiklub/ssfh/README.md

 it.
 Opening the port will require some changes to work on another platform.

+### Requirements

+Qt version 5.

+(For audio feedback, currently mplayer - this will be changed to Qt's multimedia platform later).

+You also need a magnetic card reader, a barcode scanner, and a thermal printer.
+You can test the system without, but for actual use you will want at least a barcode scanner..

 ## What is the status of the system

 The system has been in use for the last three seasons and does not